mthirani/QueryServingProgram/README.md

 java -jar queryserving.jar localhost 9300 docker-cluster
 ```

-#### It will prompt you for your inputs one by one and follow them to run the program.
-Below is the sample program execution:
+##### It will prompt you for your inputs one by one; Follow them to run the program.
+Below is the sample program execution result:
 ```
 ERROR StatusLogger Log4j2 could not find a logging implementation.
 Please add log4j-core to the classpath.
 Using SimpleLogger to log to the console...
 Do you have any file to load?
 Press Y for Yes or any other character for No